-How U.S. Grid Operators Plan to Tackle Energy Storage at Gigawatt Scale
+How US Grid Operators Plan To Tackle Energy Storage at Gigawatt Scale

 “I think the commission has done a pretty good job on that over the past half-decade or so,” the Democrat said.
 FERC Order 841 has led to major new opportunities for energy storage to participate in wholesale energy, capacity and ancillary services markets, albeit at different paces and in different ways across ISOs and RTOs.
 FERC Order 2222 sets a similar path for distributed energy resources, including aggregated batteries.

 At the same time, “renewable energy generators see storage as a very important partner,” he said, as wind and solar projects add batteries to firm and shift their power output to meet grid demands.
-These “hybrid” resources now make up about two-thirds of all solar projects in the interconnection queue of California grid operator CAISO, and make up a rising share of clean energy projects across other markets.
+These “hybrid” resources now make up about two-thirds of all solar projects in the interconnection queue of California grid operator CAISO and make up a rising share of clean energy projects across other markets.
 Developers including EDF Renewables, Enel, NextEra Energy, LS Power and many others are increasingly combining renewables and batteries in multiple states.

 Gregory Cook, CAISO’s executive director of market and infrastructure, highlighted the work underway to integrate these novel combinations into its interconnection and market structures.
 CAISO expects its roughly 550 megawatts of energy storage will rise to 1,750 MW by this summer, and 3,300 in the next few years.

 California’s rolling blackouts last August has led state regulators to push to accelerate battery deployments, and “much of that new storage is going to be in the form of hybrid resources, where we’re seeing storage added to existing solar sites.”
-Beyond allowing multiple resources to connect at a single point, pairing batteries with solar allows them to access federal investment tax credits (ITC) that are, as yet, unavailable to standalone storage.
+Beyond allowing multiple resources to connect at a single point, pairing batteries with solar allows them to access federal tax credits that are, as yet, unavailable to standalone storage.

 Other ISOs are seeing similar patterns, if at lower volumes.
 Manu Asthana, CEO of mid-Atlantic grid operator PJM, noted that of the 145 gigawatts of generation in its interconnection queue, 92 percent is solar, wind, batteries or hybrid resources.
 That includes about 15 GW of standalone storage, and another 18 GW of hybrid storage.

-Renuka Chatterjee, executive director of system operations for the Midcontinent Independent System Operator (MISO), reported about 4 GW of standalone storage and 5 GW of hybrid resources, much of it linked to solar.
-Bruce Rew, senior vice president of operations for the Southwest Power Pool (SPP), cited about 6 GW of hybrid storage and 3 GW of standalone batteries.
+Renuka Chatterjee, executive director of system operations for the Midcontinent Independent System Operator, reported about 4 GW of standalone storage and 5 GW of hybrid resources, much of it linked to solar.
+Bruce Rew, senior vice president of operations for the Southwest Power Pool, cited about 6 GW of hybrid storage and 3 GW of standalone batteries.

 Storage and hybrid hangups, from interconnection to market valuation